UoB-COMSM0166/2026-group-24/README.md

 | Performance | 4 | 8 | Yes |
 | Overall Perceived Workload | 0 | 8 | Yes |

-**Solutions and Adjustments**
+##### Solutions and Adjustments

-Since the data show that higher difficulty led to significant increases in median frustration, temporal demand, and effort, we made several design changes to maintain challenge without increasing frustration:
+Given that Hard difficulty produced statistically significant increases in Frustration, Temporal Demand, and Effort, we introduced several changes to preserve challenge without undermining player experience:
-- Rebalanced the encounter table so that early-stage enemies scale more gradually in difficulty.
+- Rebalanced the enemy encounter table so that difficulty scales more gradually in the early game.
-- Added more healing opportunities through altars and item drops to reduce perceived effort.
+- Introduced additional healing opportunities through altars and item drops to reduce perceived effort.
-- Introduced clearer boss battle warnings and a turn-based countdown so players could plan their strategy, reducing temporal pressure.
+- Added clearer boss battle warnings and a visible turn countdown, giving players time to plan ahead and reducing time pressure.
-- Ensured that difficulty increases felt rewarding by providing better loot drops at higher difficulty, giving players a sense of accomplishment.
+- Improved Hard difficulty loot drops so that increased challenge feels rewarding rather than punishing.

 ---

 #### System Usability Scale (SUS)

-**Process**
+##### Process

-After completing the NASA TLX, all 10 participants completed the SUS, which consists of 10 standardised questions assessing overall system usability (Lewis, 2018).
-Scores were calculated using standard SUS methodology.
+Immediately following the NASA TLX, all 10 participants completed the SUS — a standardised 10-question instrument for assessing system usability (Lewis, 2018).
+Scores were derived using the standard SUS calculation method.

-**Raw Data**
+##### Raw Data

-The raw SUS responses from all 10 participants are shown below (Table 4 and Table 5).
-Each row represents one participant, with scores on a 1–5 Likert scale (1 = Strongly Disagree, 5 = Strongly Agree).
+Individual question responses (on a 1–5 Likert scale) and calculated SUS scores for each participant are presented in Tables 4 and 5 below.

-<div align="center"><p><strong>Table 4</strong><br>Raw SUS questionnaire responses (Easy difficulty)</p></div>
+<div align="center"><p><strong>Table 4</strong><br>Raw SUS Questionnaire Responses (Easy Difficulty)</p></div>

 | Participant | Q1 | Q2 | Q3 | Q4 | Q5 | Q6 | Q7 | Q8 | Q9 | Q10 | SUS Score |
 |:-----------:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:---:|:---------:|